choishingwan/PRS-Tutorial/docs/target.md

     --out EUR.QC
 ```

+??? note "How many related samples were excluded?"
+    - `2` samples were excluded

 !!! note
     A greedy algorithm is used to remove the related samples.
 Which depending
     on the random seed used, might generate different results.
 To reproduce